Shahabks/Repo-KCIN3D-reconstruction/README.md

 # Repo-KCIN3D-reconstruction

-## For running the prototype, run only
+** For running the prototype, run only
-    in Branch-4
+        Repo-KCIN3D-reconstruction/Initial_Prototype_UI/Komatsu_3D.bat
-    Repo-KCIN3D-reconstruction/Initial_Prototype_UI/Komatsu_3D.bat on Windows-terminal
+        on Windows-terminal

+   Do not need to run Excel, .NET, or any other programs in the background.
+If you wish to visualize the results, You need to have AutoCAD or C3D been running in background

   Download/save the folders in Branch-4 and keep the folder structure as it is.
-    -- Komatsu_3D.bat - THE ONLY FILE to run on Windows-Terminal -- consol_interactive_ALPHA_3.3.py - the script for DX-1
+        -- Komatsu_3D.bat - THE ONLY FILE to run on Windows-Terminal
-    -- 3DFObjects.vbs - .NET to communicate extracted datapoints with CAD for visualization
-    ----------- /Inputs/ includes projects' datasets
+        ---------- /Inputs/ includes projects' datasets
         ----------- /Outputs
         -----------/Temp
         -----------/src / includes and will be added more executive scripts

    Notes:
-    In ./Inputs/ 183D1PLZ_平面図04.csv (Includes the datapoints of Plan-View.
-Enter the file name without extension when you initiate the python script) and
-    187D1PFZ_縦断図03.csv  (Includes the datapoints of Longitudinal-Cross-Section-View.
-Enter the file name as the third input when you initiate the python script)

-    1- If you wish to visualize the results, You need to have AutoCAD or C3D been running in background 2- The script automatically draws the road structure in 3D feature-objects 3- You need to install these dependencies / requirements :
+        1- The script automatically draws the road structure in 3D feature-objects 2- You need to install these dependencies / requirements :
                 pandas
                 numpy
                 math
                 openpyxl
                 pathlib
                 win32com
                 xlsxwriter

          +++ Tested in Visual Studio with Python 3.6, 3.8, 3.9 and datasets from 3 different road-projects
 ## For Demo, use the files in Branch-3
         Repo-KCIN3D-reconstruction/First_Demo_Windows_Based/
         +++ Follow ReadMe there